fastest-man-alive/microservices-test/README.md

 GET /actuator/health – basic health info
 We just need to add the dependenices and configure it in the manifest files.

-11. Reserve a Static IP for Kubernetes LB.
+11. Reserve a regional Static IP for Kubernetes LB.
 12. Create a Cloud DNS record and link it with the static IP address.
 13. Now mention the IP address in the custom values.yaml file of ingress controller.
 14.